jgmalcolm/jgmalcolm.github.io/_posts/2014-09-29-tactical-test-taking-skills.md

 Specific constructs can help clue you in.

-* “What is most likely” - forget about rare diseases, just think what is really prevalent.
+* "What is most likely" - forget about rare diseases, just think what is most prevalent.
 No [zebras].
+It's likely more than one answer is possible, but you're being tested on epidemiological prevalence to determine the most likely.

 [zebras]: https://en.wikipedia.org/wiki/Zebra_(medicine)